IFRCGo/ecv-toolkit/app/_disease/disease-18_en.md

 ### Prevention

-- Store food in rodent-proof containers.
+- Store food in rodent-proof containers
-- Dispose of rubbish away from the home (good environmental hygiene).
+- Dispose of rubbish away from the home (good environmental hygiene)
-- Control rodents (including by keeping cats).
+- Control rodents (including by keeping cats)
-- Isolate (separate) people with Lassa fever.
+- Isolate (separate) people with Lassa fever
-- Use personal protective equipment (gloves, masks, clothing) when caring for sick people.
+- Use personal protective equipment (gloves, masks, clothing) when caring for sick people
-- Encourage handwashing with soap.
+- Encourage handwashing with soap
-- Provide safe and dignified burials.
+- Provide safe and dignified burials
-- Disinfect the homes and personal belongings of people who are sick or have died from Lassa fever.
+- Disinfect the homes and personal belongings of people who are sick or have died from Lassa fever
-- Promote social distancing.
+- Promote social distancing
-- Dispose safely of waste that might be contaminated (by burning or burying it).
+- Dispose safely of waste that might be contaminated (by burning or burying it)
-- Disinfect reusable supplies.
+- Disinfect reusable supplies
-- Provide psychosocial support.
+- Provide psychosocial support

 ### Vulnerable people

-- Pregnant women in the last three months of pregnancy.
+- Pregnant women in the last three months of pregnancy

 ### If an epidemic occurs

-- Identify suspected Lassa fever cases rapidly and refer them to care and treatment centres.
+- Identify suspected Lassa fever cases rapidly and refer them to care and treatment centres
-- Trace contacts and follow them up.
+- Trace contacts and follow them up
-- Use personal protective equipment (gloves, masks, clothing) when caring for sick people.
+- Use personal protective equipment (gloves, masks, clothing) when caring for sick people
-- Isolate people who are sick with Lassa fever.
+- Isolate people who are sick with Lassa fever
-- Promote social distancing.
+- Promote social distancing
-- Promote handwashing in communities and health centres with soap, chlorine solution or hand-sanitizer.
+- Promote handwashing in communities and health centres with soap, chlorine solution or hand-sanitizer
-- Provide safe and dignified burials.
+- Provide safe and dignified burials
-- Disinfect the homes and personal belongings of people who are sick or have died from Lassa fever.
+- Disinfect the homes and personal belongings of people who are sick or have died from Lassa fever
-- Dispose safely of waste that might be contaminated (by burning or burying it).
+- Dispose safely of waste that might be contaminated (by burning or burying it)
-- Disinfect reusable supplies.
+- Disinfect reusable supplies
-- Male survivors of Lassa fever must practise safe sex for 3 months from the date on which they fell sick.
+- Male survivors of Lassa fever must practise safe sex for three months from the date on which they fell sick
-- Provide psychosocial support.
+- Provide psychosocial support

 ### Community-based assessment - questions